milvus-io/milvus/docs/design_docs/milvus_timesync_en.md

 ## Time Synchronization

-To understand the `Time Synchronization` better, let's introduce the data operation of Milvus 2.0 briefly.
+To better understand `Time Synchronization`, let's introduce the data operation of Milvus 2.0 briefly.
 Take `Insert Operation` as an example.

 - User can configure lots of `Proxy` to achieve load balancing, in `Milvus 2.0`